linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 ---
-aliases:
-  - Options and swaps
+title: "Chapter 11: Options and Swaps"
-tags:
-key_concepts:
 parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 05:05:00 AM
+formatter_model: claude-sonnet-4
+cli-tool: claude-code
+primary_tags:
+   - options trading
+   - interest rate swaps
+   - credit default swaps
+   - derivative instruments
+   - hedging strategies
+secondary_tags:
+   - call options
+   - put options
+   - spread betting
+   - contracts for difference
+   - interest rate caps
+   - currency swaps
+   - option pricing models
+   - black-scholes model
+   - swap market intermediaries
+   - naked credit default swaps
 cssclasses: academia
-title: "Chapter 11: Options and swaps"
-linter-yaml-title-alias: "Chapter 11: Options and swaps"
 ---

-# Options and swaps
+# Chapter 11: Options and Swaps

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 There are many practical uses of the derivatives discussed in this chapter, and this is where our emphasis lies, on the practical rather than the theoretical and mathematical.
 By the end of the chapter you should be able to: explain the nature of options and illustrate the use of individual share options and share index options;

 describe the way in which spread betting and contracts for difference deals work;

-■ outline the advantages of using caps and floors;
+- outline the advantages of using caps and floors;

-■ discuss the use of interest rate swaps, and their relationship with forward rate agreements; show the value of the credit default swaps markets for those faced with credit risk.
+- discuss the use of interest rate swaps, and their relationship with forward rate agreements; show the value of the credit default swaps markets for those faced with credit risk.

 The last chapter showed how derivatives can be used to fix a future outcome.
 So, if you are currently vulnerable to rises in interest rates, for example, you can arrange an offsetting future agreement that has the opposite value movements to your current exposure.
 If interest rates rise you lose on the underlying but gain an equal amount on the future.
 If they fall you gain by paying less on the underlying but lose an equal amount on the future.